Some new results on decidability for elementary algebra and geometry

 If $A$ is any set, the set $A \to \real$ of all real-valued functions on $A$ becomes a vector space if one defines $(\Vf+\Vg)(a) = \Vf(a) + \Vg(a)$ and $(x\Vf)(a) = x\Vf(a)$.
 Taking $A = \nat$, the elements of $A \to \real$ are sequences of real numbers and we define $\real^*$ to be the subspace comprising sequences $(\Vx_0, \Vx_1, \ldots)$ whose support $\{ n \mid \Vx_n \not= 0 \}$ is finite.
 This space is infinite-dimensional since the unit vectors $(0,\ldots,0,1,0,\ldots)$ are linearly independent.
 Identifying the $n$-tuple $(x_1, \ldots, x_n)$ with the sequence $(x_1, \ldots, x_n, 0, \ldots)$, $\real^*$ can be viewed as the union of the spaces $\real^n$ for $n \in \nat$.

-Many useful geometric notions can be defined just in terms of the vector space operations, without any need for the norm or inner product.
+Many useful geometric notions can be defined just in terms of the vector space operations.
 If $\Vv$ and $\Vw$ are distinct vectors, the {\em affine line} passing through them comprises the set of points that can be written as linear combinations $a\Vv + b\Vw$ where $a + b = 1$.
 The points of this form with $a, b \ge 0$ comprise the {\em closed line segment} $[\Vv, \Vw]$, while those with $a, b > 0$ form the {\em open line segment} $(\Vv, \Vw)$.
 We say the line segment $[\Vv, \Vw]$ is {\em parallel} to a subspace $W$ iff, for some $\Vu$, $[\Vu + \Vv, \Vu + \Vw]$ is contained in $W$.

 A set of vectors $A$ is said to be {\em convex} if it contains the line segment connecting any two of its points.
 Following the convention that quantifiers have lower precedence than propositional operators (so the scope of a quantifier extends as far to the right as possible), we express this formally as follows: